UK’s highest court to deliver historic Parliament suspension decision

 Prime Minister Boris Johnson will be in the United States when the Supreme Court gives its ruling on his prorogation move.

-The UK’s highest court is to give its historic ruling on Tuesday over the legality of the five-week suspension of Parliament.
+The UK’s highest court will give its historic ruling on Tuesday over the legality of the five-week suspension of Parliament.

 Prime Minister Boris Johnson, who has been accused of an unlawful “abuse of power”, will be in the United States when the Supreme Court announces its findings, following an unprecedented hearing last week.